mgielda/android_mars_zx3/doc/source/introduction.rst

    ``$KERNEL``, ``$ANDROID``, and ``$BOOTFILES`` used below are respectively: the kernel and Android sources main directories paths, and path to additional boot files (system_top.bin and devicetree.dtb)

 If the compilation was successful, the rootfs CPIO image is located at :file:`$ANDROID/out/target/product/mars_zx3/ramdisk.img`, and the system partition at :file:`$ANDROID/out/target/product/mars_zx3/system.img`.
 The compiled kernel image is at :file:`$KERNEL/arch/arm/boot/uImage`.

-To install files on the card, run following commands as root:
+To install files on the card, run the following commands as root:

 .. code-block:: bash